 Growing up in southern Germany I always looked forward to when the Elisenlebkuchen came available.
 And as good as the store-bought ones are, wait till you try homemade!

 The texture and flavor of these Elisenlebkuchen is sublime.
 They keep for a long time and their flavor only gets better the longer they sit and the flavors can ripen.
-For a truly unforgettable German Christmas pastry, you must give these a try!
+For a truly unforgettable German Christmas pastry, you must give these traditional German Lebkuchen a try!

-These Lebkuchen are actually quite easy to make.
+This German Lebkuchen recipe is actually quite easy to make.
 It’s simply a matter of gathering up all the ingredients you need and then the rest is a breeze.

 In addition to the step-by-step photos of the preparation process, I also filmed the process so you can see the entire process from start to finish via video!
 Sometimes it helps to have clear visual.
 Check out my video in the recipe box at the bottom.